Three expert panelists joined us to talk all about small business loans. They give their advice on how to prepare for what’s next.

 Lastly, Healy Jones leads the team that helps funded startups prepare for venture fund raises and managing cash flow and budgets.
 In short, he advises startups on the intersection of their strategy, financing and projections.

 Kruze Consulting is a leading provider of accounting, finance, HR and tax consulting to seed and venture capital-funded startups.
 Subsequently, Kruze’s clients have collectively raised over $3.5 billion in VC financing, and larger companies acquire one to three of Kruze’s clients every month.

 Lastly, here’s what our listeners thought of this podcast.
 You can check out the recording here.

 “The presenters did an excellent job!” – Charles W., Accountant

 “The explanations of each program available to small businesses helped differentiate between all the options available.” – Stephen C., CPA

-“Information on what needs to be included in applying for the loans, credit and forgiveness of the PPP loan was valuable.
-It was also explained in a format that was easy to follow and understand.” – Deborah K., CPA
+“Information on what needs to be included in applying for the loans, credit and forgiveness of the PPP loan is valuable.
+They explained it in a format that was easy to follow and understand.” – Deborah K., CPA